fieldtrip/website/getting_started/yokogawa.md

 # Getting started with Yokogawa data

+{% include markup/green %}
+These MEG systems were initially developed at the [Kanazawa Institute of Technology](https://www.kanazawa-it.ac.jp/ekit/) (KIT) and later co-developed and marketed by [Yokogawa Electric Corporation](http://www.yokogawa.com/).
+In 2016 the MEG buissness of Yokogawa was [transferred](https://asia.nikkei.com/Business/Deals/Ricoh-enters-medical-field-with-purchase-of-Yokogawa-Electric-business) to Ricoh, where they continue making these systems.

+We have a separate page for getting started with the [Ricoh MEG system](/getting_started/ricoh).
+{% include markup/end %}

 ## Introduction

 The datafiles for the 64-, 160- and 440-channel Yokogawa MEG systems are supported by using the precompiled (i.e. closed source) p-files that are supplied by Yokogawa.
 The data in the following files can be read and used in FieldTrip: .sqd, .ave, .con, .raw.
 Furthermore, gradiometer positions and orientations are read from the header (see below).